matiasraisanen/insecrawl/README.md

 Uses OpenCV to scrape stills off of the IP camera live streams.

+Downloaded images will be saved in **./images** by default.

+Camera IDs are those found on insecam.org.
+i.e. the ID of https://www.insecam.org/en/view/241666/ is **241666**

 **DISCLAIMER:**
 **I am in no way affiliated with insecam.
 I just wanted to have an easier way of browsing cameras on the site.**